Michelle Obama launches a food company aimed at healthier choices for kids

 As first lady, Mrs. Obama promoted healthy habits with the Let's Move campaign, which touted nutritious school meals and asked food companies and restaurant chains to commit to lower sugar, lower salt and lower-calorie options.

-The launch comes at a time when about one in two young children in the U.S. don't eat fruits and vegetables daily, but most consume an excessive amount of sugary drinks.
-While pediatricians have long called for limiting sugar, and sweetened juices, the majority of families do not follow this advice and some products advertised as healthy may still contain lots of sugar or sweeteners.
+The launch comes at a time when about half the young children in the U.S. don't eat fruits and vegetables daily, but most consume an excessive amount of sugary drinks.
+While pediatricians have long called for limiting sugar and sweetened juices, the majority of families do not follow this advice and some products advertised as healthy may still contain lots of sugar or sweeteners.

 To address this gap, there's an increasing focus on changing the food supply to offer healthier versions of the products consumers like.
 "A wave of investment is now directed toward more nourishing and authentic foods," says Dariush Mozaffarian, a cardiologist and Professor of Nutrition at Tufts University, Friedman School of Nutrition Science and Policy.